 MOD RCC/8A6/33

-6 Limits applicable to protect a frequency assignment in the band 17.8-18.1 GHz (Region 2) to a receiving feeder-link space station in the fixed-satellite service (Earth-to-space) (WRC-03)
+6 Limits applicable to protect a frequency assignment in the band 17.8-18.1 GHz (Region 2) to a receiving feeder-link space station in the fixed-satellite service (Earth-to-space), or a frequency assignment in the bands 14.5-14.75 GHz (in Regions 1 and 2) and 14.5-14.8 GHz (in Region 3) to a receiving space station in the fixed-satellite service (Earth-to-space), where that frequency assignment is not subject to the Plan (Rev.WRC-15)

-With respect to § 4.1.1 d) of Article 4, an administration is considered affected by a proposed new or modified assignment in the Regions 1 and 3 feeder-link List when the power flux-density arriving at the receiving space station of a broadcasting-satellite feeder-link in Region 2would cause an increase in the noise temperature of the receiving feeder-link space station which exceeds the threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of the feeder-link carriers.
-(WRC-03)
+With respect to § 4.1.1 d) of Article 4, an administration is considered affected by a proposed new or modified assignment in the Regions 1 and 3 feeder-link List when the power flux-density arriving at the receiving space station of a broadcasting-satellite feeder-link in Region 2, or at the receiving space station of that administration's fixed-satellite service uplinks not subject to the Plan in any regions, would cause an increase in the noise temperature of the receiving space station which exceeds the threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of the uplink carriers.
+(WRC-15)

 Reasons: To establish the limits applied for the protection of the frequency assignment to a receiving space station in the unplanned FSS in the bands 14.5-14.75 GHz (Regions 1 and 2) and 14.5-14.8 GHz (Region 3) where such an assignment is affected by a proposed new or modified assignment in the feeder-link List for Regions 1 and 3.